 What’s the point of a Windows XP retro gaming PC?

 Windows XP is in a bit of a weird spot at the time I write this.
 It is still very similar in many ways to current versions of Windows, but it’s just incompatible enough that there are titles that run on XP and will not run on current Windows versions.
 And emulation isn’t really practical yet, at least not for gaming.
 So if you like titles from that era that won’t play on a current machine, running the real thing on physical hardware is about your only option.

 And part of the appeal is you can spend as much or as little on an XP gaming rig as you would like.
 The hardware that people are throwing away right now may or may not be ideal, but chances are it will work.
 If your budget is $50, you can probably do something.
 If you’re willing to spend $500, you can still do something.
 Depending on what you want, XP can be the cheapest option for a retro gaming PC or the most expensive one, eclipsing a Tandy 1000 or IBM PC 5150 setup.

-If you aren’t nostalgic for that era, that’s okay too.
+If you aren’t nostalgic for the XP era, that’s okay too.
 But different people are nostalgic for different things.
 For some people, the pinnacle of retro gaming is someplace else in history.
 For others, it’s all junk.
 I’m not here to tell you what to like.
 Whether you think of it as retro or merely obsolete, it’s old enough that some people are nostalgic for it, and if that’s you, there’s nothing wrong with that.

 The newest hardware that can run Windows XP